LiorMichaeli/Font-Recognition-in-Images/README.md

 * [For README](https://github.com/othneildrew/Best-README-Template/tree/master#readme-top)
 * [For Markdown Badges](https://github.com/Ileriayo/markdown-badges?tab=readme-ov-file#table-of-contents)

-And I used many more resources like sites, videos and papers.
+And I used many more resources like sites, videos, and papers.
 Many of them have a reference in the technical report.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>